Jefferson Middle School swimmers win North Georgia titles

 The teams each earned first-place finishes at the North Georgia Middle Championships Saturday (Jan.
 25) in Gainesville.

-The boys’ team finished with 188 points to beat second-place Gainesville by 56 points, while the girls’ team totaled 255 boys to win the championship by 98 points over second-place Loganville.
+The boys’ team finished with 188 points to beat second-place Gainesville by 56 points, while the girls’ team totaled 255 points to win the championship by 98 points over second-place Loganville.

 The two teams combined for 443 points to also win the overall title by 166 points.
 Jefferson swimmers won 14 of the 22 events in the meet.
 Each swimmer on both squads scored points individually or as part of a relay team.